 Prunus serotina is distributed throughout a wide native range in eastern and southwestern North America.
 The dark red / black fruits are edible, with a bittersweet flavor, and are used in cooking and beverages.
 Birds and mammals also feed on the tiny cherries.
-Other parts of the plant contain the toxic compound amygdalin, which is responsible for the distinctive cherry fragrance of the bark and crushed leaves.
-The tree blooms early in spring and is one of the first ripe fruits in early summer.
+Other parts of the plant contain amygdalin, which is responsible for the distinctive cherry fragrance of the bark and crushed leaves.
+Wild black cherries have better pollination when growing in groups of 3 or more.
+The tree is valuable to pollinators because of its early spring blooms, and it is among the first to ripen fruits in early summer.

 Sun: Full Sun, Partial Shade